 It’s always interesting to look at what other people are spending over the holidays, as this can be a time when we try to spend a lot to keep up with others.

-It’s time to think, are the holidays really worth going into debt for?
-We also wonder what is the percentage of debt-free households.
+It was reported that the average debt for Christmas was $1,325– it’s time to think, are the holidays really worth going into debt for?

 Living paycheck to paycheck is where you are relying on your next paycheck to be able to pay for your life and bills.

-Unfortunately, it looks as though half of Americans are living paycheck to paycheck, as discovered by a report in 2017 by MarketWatch.
+Unfortunately, it looks as though half of Americans are living pay to paycheck, which isn’t ideal for us.